Forest High School (Florida)

-Forest High School is a school in Ocala, Florida, United States.
-It has an EMIT (engineering) program.
+Forest High School is a high school near Ocala, Florida, United States.
+It has an EMIT (engineering) program and two magnet programs, College and Career Advanced Placement (CCAP) and the Entrepreneurship Program.
 The school's colors are green and gold and the school mascot is the Wildcat.
-As of 2014, it had an enrollment of some 2,058.
+It is in the Marion County School District.

+The student population as of the 2023-2024 school year is 2,383 students.

+History

 Forest High School moved to its current location on Maricamp Road, southeast of the city limits of Ocala, in 2005.
 The school was originally on Fort King Street in Ocala, at the 1959 campus of Ocala High School.
 Prior to 1965, the school was for white students only.
 In 1965, a group of 34 students from the nearby black school, Howard High School began attending.
-In 1969 the courts mandated the schools became fully integrated and Howard was closed.
+In 1969, the courts mandated the schools became fully integrated and Howard was closed.
 Vanguard High School was opened the same year, and the Marion County School Board put to rest the name Ocala High School.

-Forest High School belongs to the Marion County School District.